andrew121410/Limonium/README.md

 ## Backup Function

+The backup function will back up the folders you specify, and compress them and put them in the backup directory.
+By default, it will use tar.gz, unless specified otherwise.

 ### Optional Backup Arguments
-1. --zip `Uses zip instead of tar.gz for backups.
-Example: --zip --backup survival . ../survival-backups/`
+1. --zip `Uses zip instead of tar.gz for backups.`
-2. --exclude `Excludes files from the backup.
-Example: --backup survival . ../survival-backups/ --exclude logs:plugins/dynmap"`
+2. --exclude `Excludes files from the backup`

 ### Backup Usage